NetBull Keylogger - User Guide

 The "smart keylogger" feature applies the BACKSPACE key to the captured text and this also makes a more readable log.

-NetBull is more than a simple keylogger and is able to find the usernames and passwords stored in browsers (Firefox, Internet Explorer, Gogole Chrome, Opera, Safari) and programs like GoogleTalk, Outlook, Windows Live Messenger.
+NetBull is more than a simple keylogger and is able to find the usernames and passwords stored in browsers (Google Chrome, Firefox, Internet Explorer, Opera, Safari) and programs like GoogleTalk, Outlook, Windows Live Messenger.

 If the option to "include passwords stored in browsers" is checked, the keylogger will include the found usernames/passwords at the start of the log (in the 1st log in a boot session).
-NetBull can also include in the logs the visited websites history (for Internet Explorer) and the messenger conversations.
+NetBull can also include in the logs the visited websites history (for Internet Explorer and Edge) and the messenger conversations.

 ↑ top of page